CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Approach

 We propose \method, a novel technique for testing cardinality estimation.
-The core idea is that a given query should not fetch fewer rows than a more restrictive query derived from it.
+The core idea is that a given query should not have a lower estimated cardinality than a more restrictive query derived from it.
 We term this property \property and expect that DBMSs adhere to it in practice. \method is a simple black-box technique, making it widely applicable in practice.

-\paragraph{Method overview.} \autoref{fig:approach} shows an overview of \method based on the running example in \autoref{lst:motivation}.
-Given a randomly generated query at \textcircled{1}, we derive another more restrictive query at \textcircled{2} and retrieve both queries' query plans.
-Then, if both query plans are structurally similar at \textcircled{3}, we validate the \property property at \textcircled{4}; we expect the less restrictive query \textcircled{1} to return at least as many estimated rows as the more restrictive query \textcircled{2}.
+\paragraph{Method overview.} \autoref{fig:approach} shows an overview of \method based on the running example from \autoref{lst:motivation}.
+Given a randomly generated query in step~\textcircled{1}, we derive another more restrictive query in step~\textcircled{2} and retrieve both queries' query plans.
+Then, if both query plans are structurally similar in step~\textcircled{3}, we validate the \property property in step~\textcircled{4}; we expect the less restrictive query from step \textcircled{1} to return at least as high estimated cardinality as the more restrictive query from step~\textcircled{2}.
 Any discrepancy is considered a performance issue.
-We perform the structural similarity checking in \textcircled{3} based on the observation that a more restrictive query can result in a significantly different query plan, whose estimated rows are not comparable.
+We perform the structural similarity checking in step~\textcircled{3} based on the observation that a more restrictive query can result in a significantly different query plan, whose estimated cardinalities are not comparable.
 Next, we give a detailed explanation of each step.